 Women.
-Daughters, Mothers, Sisters, Friends.
+Daughters, Mothers, Grandmothers, Sisters, Aunts, Friends.

 What I learned from these daughters of mine is that they are my mother, and every mother, and every woman, and every daughter, and every mother’s wish for her daughter’s soul – for the purest most treasured corners of her heart.

 When it comes to these women, it’s guttural.
 I mean raw, wake you up real.
 These girls, they shoved my own demons in my face like undeniable mirrors and drove me to hollow out the very essence of my maternal legacy.